COMAH Regulation: What is Occupied Building Risk Assessment?

 As stated in the Control of Major Accident Hazards Regulations 2015 (COMAH), Regulation 5 - General duties of operators clause, "Every operator must take all measures necessary to prevent major accidents and to limit their consequences for human health and the environment."
 The regulator expects that all risks can be demonstrated to be As Low As Reasonably Practicable (ALARP).
 Therefore, it is difficult to demonstrate the risk to occupants within buildings are ALARP without undertaking an appropriate OBRA – and is typically expected to form part of the COMAH safety report by the regulator.

-Sites are always changing, and as a part of the management of change (MOC) process, an OBRA should be maintained in-line with these changes.
-The OBRA is advised to be updated and revalidated every 5 years in line with the revision of the site COMAH safety report.
+Sites are always changing, and as a part of the Management of Change (MOC) process, an OBRA should be maintained in-line with these changes.
+The OBRA is advised to be updated and revalidated every 5 years in line with the revision of the hazards identified within the site COMAH safety report.
+However, sites may need to update them sooner due to the recent COVID-19 pandemic, as changes made to the location or quantity of personnel within buildings will need to be evaluated as these could impact on your individual or aggregate risk levels.

 - Hazard (Consequence) Approach